HeliosLang/website/docs/learn/understanding-eutxos.md

 ## Further reading

-If you feel like you still don't fully understand the eUTxO model, we recommend you keep reading:
+If you feel like you still don't fully understand the EUTXO model, we recommend you keep reading:
-  * [Learning Ergo 101 : eUTXO explained for human beings](https://dav009.medium.com/learning-ergo-101-blockchain-paradigm-eutxo-c90b0274cf5e), a great blog post by [David Pryzbilla](https://github.com/dav009)
+  * [Learning Ergo 101 : EUTXO explained for human beings](https://dav009.medium.com/learning-ergo-101-blockchain-paradigm-eutxo-c90b0274cf5e), a great blog post by [David Pryzbilla](https://github.com/dav009)